uiua-lang/uiua/site/text/more_array.md

 ≡≡≡□ °△ 2_3_4
 ```

 This can get a bit unwieldy if an array has a lot of dimensions.
-You can instead use [numeric subscripts](/tutorial/morestack#subscripts) [rows]() to specify the rank of the arrays you want to work on.
+You can instead use [numeric subscripts](/tutorial/morestack#subscripts) with [rows]() to specify the rank of the arrays you want to work on.

 ```uiua
 ≡₀□ °△ 2_3_4 # Scalars